Exchange your out-of-state driver license

 Your current out-of-state license must be from another US state or territory (see instructions below if you are a student or a driver from another country).

-- is valid or has expired in the past 24 months
+- be valid or expired less than 24 months

-- shows the date it was issued and was issued at least 6 months before you apply for the NYS driver license (or is a commercial driver license that has been valid for any amount of time) 2
+- have been issued at least 6 months before you apply for a New York license (unless it is a commercial driver license that has been valid for any amount of time)

 - a hardship or an "employment only driver license"